 - 1 Tbsp butter

-- 2 salmon fillet (skin on preferably, searing the skin will add flavor to the dish - can take off after it's cook if you don't like skin)
+- 2 salmon fillet (skin on preferably, searing the skin will add flavor to the dish and keep the salmon moist - can take off after it's cook if you don't like skin)

 - sea salt/ or kosher salt